-Part II - Computation of average number of full-time employees in New York State for the current tax year and four-year base period
+Part II - Computation of average number of full-time employees in New York State for the current tax year and four-year base period therefore, an appointed or elected officer of the corporation having company-wide authority with respect to assigned functions or responsibility for an entire division of the company.

 Line 2 - Enter the total number of full-time employees (including full-time equivalents but excluding general executive officers) employed on March 31, June 30, September 30, and December 31 of your tax year.
 Add these amounts and enter in the total column.
-Divide the total by four (or the number of these dates which occur during your tax year.)
+Divide the total by four (or the number of these dates that occur during your tax year).

 General executive officers are the chairman, president, vice president, secretary, assistant secretary, treasurer, assistant treasurer, comptroller, and any other officer charged with the general affairs of the corporation.
-A general executive officer is, therefore, an appointed or elected officer of the corporation having company-wide authority with respect to assigned functions or responsibility for an entire division of the company.
+A general executive officer is,